 WJL Youth Scientist Fellows participate in monthly sessions, including water testing, research, and radio production.
-Youth Scientist Fellows will develop science and media skills to communicate activities for outreach and education.
+Youth Scientist Fellows develop science and media skills to communicate activities for outreach and education.
 Youth Scientist Fellows work with co-fellows under the supervision of the WJL Scientist Mentor, as well as interact with staff from Media Sanctuary and Riverkeeper.
 WJL fellows engage in a range of activities:

 Genesis Cooper’s main focus is to help and educate those around her by volunteering her time.
 She helps run the Justice4Dahmeek organization that was started by her father, Massiah Cooper.
 They go around the city and hold events to educate the community on police brutality and inequality in America.
 Genesis has also volunteered her time at The Sanctuary for Independent Media, and has been an Uptown Summer leader for the summers of 2019 and 2020.
 In 2019, she ran the face painting table at the Spirit of the Suffragettes concert series and community resource fair at Freedom Square.
 She is thinking about attending Howard University and possibly becoming a teacher.
 Genesis has interests in many subjects including science and hope to educate the youth on many different topics about the world around them.